-There are some apps that you might like to have open automatically each time you start or log into your Mac.
-For instance, if you use a Mac for work, you might like Slack to open right up for quick communications.
-However, if you are experiencing apps opening that you do not want, there are a couple of ways you can change this.
+You might like to have some apps open automatically each time you start or log into your Mac.
+For instance, if you use a Mac for work, you might want Slack to open right up for quick communications.
+However, if you are experiencing apps opening that you don’t want, there are a few ways you can change this.

-This short tutorial shows you how to stop Mac apps from opening automatically on startup or login.
+In this short tutorial, we’ll show you how to stop Mac apps from opening automatically on startup or login.

-1) Click the Apple icon > System Preferences from your menu bar.
+- Click > System Preferences from the top menu bar.

-3) Select your user on left if you have more than one set up.
+- Select the user on the left if you have more than one added.

-5) You’ll see all items set to open automatically.
+- You’ll see the items set to open automatically.
 To remove one, select it and click the minus sign.